Account

 14. Health insurance premiums

-If you purchased medical or dental insurance for you (and your spouse and dependents under age 27, if applicable) because you are self-employed and do not have access to employer-sponsored plans, you may be able to deduct the amount you paid in premiums during the year.
+If you purchased medical or dental insurance for yourself (and your spouse and dependents under age 27, if applicable) because you are self-employed and do not have access to employer-sponsored plans, you may be able to deduct the amount you paid in premiums during the year.
 You may also be able to deduct long-term care insurance premiums.

 15. Memberships and subscriptions